 Do the questions differ in various companies?

-Obviously, the interview processes differ in various companies, at least slightly.
-However, if they try to recruit a corporate accountant, they will not ask him interview questions for managers or for bank tellers…
+Obviously, the interview process differs in various companies.
+On the other hand, if someone tries to recruit a corporate accountant, they will not give the job applicants questions that were intended for managers, or for bank tellers…

-Obviously, job interview is not a monologue.
-At least it shouldn’t be…
+Job interview is not a monologue.
+And it shouldn’t become one.

-At the end of the day, do not forget that every job interview is just a meeting of two people – You and the interviewer.
-Try to approach it in a way in which you should approach every meeting with another human being… Be nice, smile, be friendly, listen to them.
+At the end of the day, every job interview is just a meeting of two (or more) people – You and the interviewer(s).